 Each fall, the Barton County Extension Council holds an election to fill positions on our various program development committees.
 Mark Monday, Oct.
 29th on your calendar and stop by the Barton County Extension Office at 1800 12th Street to cast your ballot.
 Election time is 7:30 a.m. – 6 p.m.
 Any Barton County resident who is at least 18 years of age may vote in this election.

 The Board of Barton County commissioners will meet at 9 a.m. on Monday.
 Items on the agenda include Kansas Emergency Management Association conference awards; Sunflower Diversified Services letter of support for a Kansas Department of Transportation grant; Great Bend Neighborhood Revitalization Program Interlocal agreement with the City of Great Bend; and consider approval of the Physical Capacity Profile Testing with WorkFit.

-The following meals will be served Nov.
-25 and Nov.
-26. The secondary schools also have available daily: Main dish second choices, chef's salad, combo lunches and choice of vegetables and dessert.
+The following meals will be served Oct.
+29 through Nov.
+2. The secondary schools also have available daily: Main dish second choices, chef's salad, combo lunches and choice of vegetables and dessert.
 The breakfast menu is offered only to students in USD 428.
 Menus are subject to change without notice.
 Milk served with all meals.
 All meals as offered meet USDA nutritional guidelines.